tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$LCTYPE` = either "MODIS" (for MCD12Q1) or "NLCD_INEGI" (for NLCD_INEGI)
    `$OUTPFX` = prefix for output NetCDF files; I used "veg_hist"
    `$FORCE` = either 0 (don't overwrite existing output files) or 1 (overwrite)
-   This script has 2 stages; 1. download the MODIS data; 2. aggregate over the land cover classificaton.
+   This script has 2 stages; 1. download the MODIS data (and figure out which MODIS tiles correspond to the region of interest); 2. aggregate over the land cover classificaton.
 Once stage 1 has completed successfully, running this script again will not re-run stage 1 unless `$FORCE` is set to 1.

    Variables that start with "LC" refer to the land cover classification. `$STARTYEAR` etc through `$PIX_PER_DEG` refer to the MODIS land surface observation time series. `$COARSE_MASK` is the filename of a mask over the domain at 10-degree resolution, for the purpose of breaking up large domains into smaller pieces and processing those pieces in parallel. if `$COARSE_MASK` is "null", the domain will not be divided into 10x10 degree tiles, but instead will be processed as a single region in one processing stream. `$LATMIN` through `$LONMAX` describe the geographic bounds of the region to be processed (if supplying non-null `$COARSE_MASK`, then these bounds must coincide with boundaries of 10x10 degree tiles).
 Output files (1 file per 10x10 degree tile if `$COARSE_MASK` is non-null) will be written to `$AGGROOT/$LCTYPE/$LCID/aggregated/`.